yerinsmgmt/markdowns/files.md

 Applying for the Forward Deployed Engineer role.

+I'm Yerins Abraham.
 Owning a customer relationship end to end, from the first question to something running in their hands, is work I have already done under an enterprise contract: I shipped a governed AI agent into a live core-banking API, working directly alongside the bank's own engineers rather than handing